isomerpages/moe-loyangviewsec/_programmes/Applied Learning Programme (ALP).md

 **Tier 2: Opportunities for Students with Higher Interest and Ability in STEM Fields**

-Students with higher interest and ability in STEM fields are given opportunities to further develop their passion and potential in STEM and Design Thinking.
-These include opportunities to attend STEM symposiums, showcase projects at national platforms, take part in national competitions as well as embark on overseas learning experiences.
+Students with higher interest and ability in STEM fields are given opportunities to further develop their passion and potential in STEM and Design Thinking.&nbsp;&nbsp;These include opportunities to attend STEM symposiums, showcase projects at national platforms, take part in national competitions as well as embark on overseas learning experiences.

 ![](/images/ALP/ALP33.png)